devopsgroup-io/catapult/README.md

 ## Maintenance Cycle ##

-A maintenance cycle is scheduled for defined times within the timezone that is defined within `~/secrets/configuration.yml` at the `timezone_redhat` and `timezone_windows` value of the [Company](#company) entry.
-This ensures system and website software is patched and other security controls are run within your infrastructure to automatically mitigate security vulnerabilites.
+A maintenance cycle is scheduled for defined times within the timezone that is defined within `~/secrets/configuration.yml` at the `timezone_redhat` and `timezone_windows` values of the [Company](#company) entry.
+This ensures system and website software are patched and other security controls are run within your infrastructure to automatically mitigate security vulnerabilities.

 ### Daily ###
 Daily maintenance occurs: